 Cognitive ability (numerical, verbal and other forms of critical reasoning ability) is the most effective, single predictor of future performance in many different jobs.
 Following a cognitive assessment, there are many ways to confirm an individual’s ability level.
 Some techniques are listed below.

-However, many other factors also play an important role in predicting job performance.
+Note that many other factors also play an important role in predicting job performance.
 The information in this document should be used as part of a broader evaluation of this person’s suitability and potential for the job.

 How to verify a result